akshayreddykoppula/eng-test/README.md

 ```

 ### Swagger UI (new)
 I have also configured swagger for testing composite users Restful APIs.
-Once the application started running, use the below swagger UI to testing,
+Once the application has started running, use the below swagger UI for testing,
 ```
 http://localhost:8080/swagger-ui/index.html
 ```